-The Committee Secretary shall develop the agenda for each meeting and send out notices at least five (5) banking days before the meeting date.
+The Committee Secretary shall then send out notices at least five (5) banking days before the meeting date.
 He/She shall likewise prepare/distribute the minutes and make memo to the Board and other reports as needed.

 The Committee shall perform an annual self-assessment using the attached self-assessment form.